baltricks/my-ml-learning-blog/_posts/2020-12-20-when-my-ml-starts.md

 ---
 title: When my ML learning began
-description: It started with a book - My coding environment -  What I learned
+description: It started with a book - My coding environment -  What I learned in this step
 toc: false
 layout: post
 categories: [fastai, Google Colab]